Catalpa rescue: Aftermath

-Catalpa did her best to avoid Royal Navy ships on her way back to the U.S. O'Reilly received the news of the escape on 6 June and released the news to the press.
+Catalpa did her best to avoid the Royal Navy on her way back to the U.S. O'Reilly received the news of the escape on 6 June and released the news to the press.
 The news sparked celebrations in the United States and Ireland and anger in Britain and Australia (although there was also sympathy for the cause within the Australian population).
 Catalpa returned to New York on 19 August 1876.
 On the other hand, it did not cause any diplomatic issues between the U.S. and the U.K., and the governor of Western Australia was glad to that the Fenians had "become the problem of some other nation".

 On 1 December 1876, seven months after the escape, Georgette sank near Busselton.

 George Smith Anthony remained in New Bedford with his wife and children, never returning to sea.
 He was appointed New Bedford Port Inspector in 1886.
 With the help of a journalist, Z. W. Pease, he published an account of his journey, The Catalpa Expedition, in 1897.
 He died in 1913.